Powerful Strategies That Will Make Your Negative Self-Talk Disappear

-You know that voice in your head; it's called "self-talk."
-It affects how you feel, so you need to keep it positive.
+You know that voice in your head, your "self-talk," profoundly affects how you feel, so you must keep it positive.
 Your self-talk is an essential tool that, when used properly, can improve self-confidence and decrease negative emotions.

-There's a strong relationship between what you think and how you feel, both physically and emotionally.
-Our most potent thoughts occur when we talk to ourselves; our internal voice controls how we perceive things.
+Did you know there's a strong relationship between what you think and how you feel physically and emotionally?
+Our most influential thoughts occur when we talk to ourselves; our internal voice controls how we perceive things.
 We regularly speak to ourselves, sending messages like, keep quiet or speak up, and praise ourselves when we do well or scold when we make poor choices.

-Interestingly, we typically don't realize the impact our self-talk has on our feelings and emotions because we're continuously thinking in the same manner that we breathe!
-Consequently, we must manage our negative self-talk, ensuring it doesn't take over our emotions.
+Interestingly, we typically don't realize how our self-talk impacts our feelings and emotions because we continuously think as we breathe!
+Consequently, we must manage our negative self-talk, ensuring it doesn't overrun our emotions.

-When we can acknowledge the negative thoughts and concentrate on the positive ones, that's when we know we've conquered our most incapacitating emotions.
+When we can acknowledge the negative thoughts and concentrate on the positive ones, we know we've conquered our most incapacitating emotions.

 We all experience negative self-talk occasionally, but it can be damaging if it becomes a habit.
 Negative thoughts are often the result of unresolved issues, and they will continue to hijack you emotionally, or you can use emotional intelligence positivity to control your thoughts.

-Social isolation is one source of negative self-talk because when we are alone, our dialogue is with ourself and there is no one to distract our adverse thoughts.
+Social isolation is one source of negative self-talk because when we are alone, our dialogue is with ourselves, and there is no one to distract our harmful thoughts.
 Lifestyle writer Eva Taylor Grant shares other habits that can cause negative self-talk, such as:

 • Not taking care of our health, including physical, mental, emotional, sexual, spiritual